PavanRangani/docs/docs/prd/legal-entities/partnership.md

 Current owners of the firm.

-As owner Contact, Individual, Other partnership, Estate, Foundation or Trust can be added.
+As owner Contact, Individual, Companies, Other Partnership, Estate, Foundation or Trust can be added.

+Show `Company`, `Client Entity` and `Client` as secondary information

 Each owner has their % share.
 Total % should be exactly 100.